 This short overview on existing LTC typologies shows room for extension.
 First, many typologies have a European focus or only use a small sample of countries.
 Thus, we would like to extend these typologies by using an OECD sample with as many countries as possible.
 Second, most typologies only use quantitative indicators where a huge weight lies on financing indicators.
 In contrast, institutional indicators focusing on access to long-term care are rarely used.
-We therefor combined both approaches to provide the most flexible form of typology possible.
+We therefore combined both approaches to provide the most flexible form of typology possible.

 Methodology – 1104 words